 Tip 171.
 Consider the terrain and weather conditions.
-If you are headed for Alaska, surface transportation is nonexistent in some areas while sudden blizzards can cause delays or present hazards.
-In contrast, if you fly in southern Africa with long droughts, sudden storms are not a factor and the flat grasslands provide informal runaways in emergencies.
+If you are headed for Alaska, surface transportation is nonexistent in some areas.
+Sudden blizzards can cause delays or present hazards.
+In contrast, if you fly in southern Africa with long droughts, sudden storms are not a factor.
+In addition, the flat grasslands provide informal runaways in emergencies.
 In deserts, be prepared to carry lots of water, and find you may not get a signal on your cell phone.

 Tip 172.
 Dress in (or carry) layers for changes from sudden snow storms in the Alps to drop in desert temperatures at night.